Web Key IT’s 16 Steps

 - Is the title different from other pages on the website?

-Best practice note: It is recommended to place the purpose of the page in front of the organisation’s name because of how browsers shorten the title when more than one window is open e.g. use: Contact Us - Example Company
+Best practice note: It is recommended to place the purpose of the page in front of the organization’s name because of how browsers shorten the title when more than one window is open e.g. use: Contact Us - Example Company

 Validating Code